 20. Hot air balloon over the Namib Desert and Sossusvlei

 One of the most breathtaking images of Namibia I still have vivid in my mind is the one of floating above the Namib Desert and Sossusvlei at sunrise.
 On that day, and very exceptionally, rain threatened so we were worried we may not take off.
 But we finally did and had an incredible light show above the desert.

 The hot air balloon company, Namib Sky Balloon Safaris, is also committed to the local community and runs a school, Little Bugs, for the children of the staff and the nearby lodges as there is nothing else around for them to go to school and the nearest town is miles away.

 21. A sea of sand dunes

 Some of the Sossusvlei dunes can be easily climbed.
 Some have the perfect shape, built over years of sand shifted by the wind.
-The most popular dunes are Dune 45, Big Daddy and Big Mamma.
+The most popular dunes in Namibia are Dune 45, Big Daddy and Big Mamma.
 One of the least visited and most beautiful I saw was Hiddenvlei.
 Loved its undulating perfection.
-The dunes have a high percentage of quartz which gives them this pink hue when the sun reflects on them.
-The Sossusvlei dunes are the most popular landmark in the country.

 As most of the country is isolated and extremely hard to reach, the best way to travel is to take a fly-in safari where guests are taken between camps on a light aircraft.
-The bird’s eye view from the plane is otherworldly.
+The bird’s eye view from the plane and the photos of Namibia you can snap are otherworldly.
 Best of all?
-You can sit next to the pilot
+You can sit next to the pilot.

 24. Fairy circles